 A far more desirable sound profile is shown in the "Ideal Sound Profile" graphic.
 The breadth of sound and range are both in the ideal range.

 Unfortunately, there are few things that are ideal when it comes to brass playing, and especially when it comes to mouthpiece selection.
 Rather than playing the "perfect" mouthpiece we play the best mouthpiece possible based on a series of decisions we make and compromises we accept in the playing characteristics of a mouthpiece.
 Our goal should be to arrive at the best balance of sound and other playing attributes in a mouthpiece.
-The result is a sound profile that looks like the "Good Sound Profile" graphic.
+The result is a sound profile that looks like the "Balanced Sound Profile" graphic.